-The rationale for changing these rules is to create greater consistency in the production and labeling of marihuana product and to ensure that handling and packaging standards are updated to current standards.
+The rationale for changing these rules is to create greater consistency in the testing of marihuana product and to ensure that testing standards are updated based upon recent U.S. Food & Drug Administration, Centers for Disease Control Prevention, and Michigan Department of Health and Human Services concerns.
+The rationale is also to include other intoxicating cannabinoid profiles in the reported potency of a product to protect the consumer.
 This cannot be done with the rules as currently written.